nicoloval/NEMtropy/README.md

 **Binary Graph** | *UBCM* | *DBCM* | *BiCM*, *BiWCM*
 **Weighted Graph** | *UECM*, *CReMa*  | *DECM*, *CReMa* | -

-The BiCM module is also available as [a standalone package](https://github.com/mat701/BiCM), find its docs [here](https://bipartite-configuration-model.readthedocs.io/en/latest/).
+The BiCM module is now (NEMtropy>=3.0.0) imported and it is mantained as a [a standalone package](https://github.com/mat701/BiCM), find its docs [here](https://bipartite-configuration-model.readthedocs.io/en/latest/).

 _References_